 What about kids and infants?

 Bring them too!
 Families worship together at Holy Transfiguration.
-If your little one needs a break, you can take him into the Fellowship Hall, then bring him back in when you're both ready.
+If your little one needs a break, you can take him into the back of the narthex or perhaps the patio, then bring him back in when you're both ready.
 The floors in the worship area are hardwood, so you may want to bring toys that are soft and don't clatter when dropped.

 What can I expect to see and hear?

 Worship as it's been done since the early centuries of Christianity.
 Worship that involves not just the ears, listening to a sermon and music, but which also involves the sight of the "great cloud of witnesses" which surround us (via the icons), and the smell of incense (as used in Old Testament worship and portrayed in the book of Revelation).
 Please take a few minutes to read 12 Things I Wish I'd Known before you attend your first service, then please, Come and See!

 What does it mean that you're a "Bulgarian Eastern Orthodox" church?
 I don't speak Bulgarian!

 For the purposes of worship in this parish, it means very little.
 This is an English speaking church, with people from a wide variety of ethnic backgrounds: a typical mix of Americans with a few from other countries.
 As an historical and organizational matter, all Orthodox churches are associated with one of the historic centers of the Orthodox faith.
 Our parish was sponsored by and is associated with the Bulgarian Diocese, but this is not a parish organized on ethnic background.

 Why would I want to attend an Orthodox service?